 The Company has established an Audit Committee in accordance with Rule 3.21 of the Listing Rules for the purpose of, among other duties, reviewing and providing supervision over the Company's financial reporting procedures and internal control system.
-The Audit Committee, comprising a non-executive Director, namely Mr. Yip Hoi Chung, and all four independent non-executive Directors, namely Ms. Ma Yin Fan, Mr. Xu Yanfa, Ms. Yan Yan and Mr. Lam King, had reviewed with the management of the Company the audited financial statements of the Company for the Year.
+The Audit Committee, comprising all three independent non-executive Directors, namely Ms. Wan Yuk Ling (chairman of the Audit Committee who possesses the appropriate professional qualification or accounting or related financial management expertise), Mr. Hung Hoi Ming Raymond and Mr. Ning Fong, had reviewed with the management of the Company the audited financial statements of the Company for the Year.